What is alpha-gal?

 Alpha-gal syndrome is a recently identified type of food allergy to red meat.
-It triggers an immune system reaction that later produces mild to severe allergic reactions when they eat red meat.
+It triggers an immune system reaction that later produces mild to severe allergic reactions when a person with alpha-gal syndrome eats red meat.

 Researchers now believe that some people who have frequent, unexplained anaphylactic reactions — and who test negative for other food allergies — may be affected by alpha-gal syndrome.
 [Source: Mayo Clinic]

 As with other food allergies, signs or symptoms of an allergy to alpha-gal may include:

 - Swelling of your lips, face or eyelids

 - Shortness of breath, cough or wheezing

 - Abdominal pain, nausea, diarrhea or vomiting

 The most severe reaction, anaphylaxis, can present as a combination of several of these symptoms, may include low blood pressure, and is potentially fatal.

 Because these symptoms are delayed, you may only wake up with them in the middle of the night after an evening meal.
 [Source: AAAAI]